Planning: The Data Pipeline

 By default, GPR handles data using UTF-8 encoding.
 However, starting with release 9.0.014.00, GPR supports importing of data that uses certain legacy encodings.
 Appendix: Supported Encodings lists those encodings currently supported.
 This list is updated as new encodings are verified.
 If you use an encoding type that is not listed, contact your Genesys representative for assistance.

 Unsupported Characters in Agent and Customer Profiles and Datasets

-Certain characters in column names are ignored, are unsupported, or cause an upload to fail, as explained in the following points:
+In releases prior to 9.0.014.00, certain characters in column names are ignored, are unsupported, or cause an upload to fail, as explained in the following points: